rylincoln/developer.fulcrumapp.com/_data-event-examples/USGS-elevation-request.md

 ---
 layout: default
 section: data_events
-title: "Grabbing USGS elevation information"
+title: "Get USGS elevation information"
-description: "Determining the elevation of the are you are collecting data in"
+description: "Determine the elevation of the location you are collecting data."
 category: section
 ---

 Similar to automating weather collection, data events allow you to tap into any API that supports point coordinates.
-This example uses the USGS national map information to gather the elevation at the point you collect data in.
+This example uses the USGS National Map information to determine the elevation at the point you are collecting data.

 It assumes you have a field called `elevation`.